mrshine4k/gin_sveltekit_demo/README.md

-Hello, Ms4k demo gin backend + SvelteKit/Daisyui/Tailwindcss frontend using simple ui, and basic rest api
+Hello, This is my demo on using gin backend + SvelteKit/Daisyui/Tailwindcss frontend for simple ui, and basic rest api Purely for demonstration purposes.

 run the following commands to clone, install dependencies and run the project